 What Is Application Rationalization?

-Application rationalization is the structured process of evaluating the applications in an organization and deciding their future role.
+Application rationalization is the structured process by which an organization first evaluates its existing application portfolio and then decides on the future role.

 Typical outcomes include:

-Organizations that manage their application portfolio intentionally can:
+Organizations that consciously manage their application portfolio can:

 Why IT Complexity Becomes a Problem